yojimboking/jimbocore/_site/readme.md

 A user downloadd the package in the form of a Github repository template, which lives on their local machine as a directory that can be manually or automatically synced via [git](https://git-scm.com) to a web domain, which represents the documents in the directory after they are processed into an eaily-navigable and feature-rich website.
 Their exocore can be published to the web at no-cost using Netlify's free hosting and subdomain service.

-A user can get by just fine only interacting with simple plaintext [markdown](https://www.markdownguide.org) files, and can write posts and create hyperlinks between them, add pictures or PDFs and more, without going beyond in-text markdown syntax (read more about the Exocore's syntax [[syntax|here]]).
-They are also able to control how their generated website handles their documents in a human-readable [[using-exocore#Using Metadata|metadata section]] at the top of each post: tags, title, subtitle, categories, layouts, date, and any others that the user cares to add.
+A user can get by just fine only interacting with simple plaintext [markdown](https://www.markdownguide.org) files, and can write posts and create hyperlinks between them, add pictures or PDFs and more, without going beyond in-text markdown syntax (read more about the Exocore's syntax [[Writing with Exocore Syntax|here]]).
+They are also able to control how their generated website handles their documents in a human-readable [[Using your Exocore#Using Metadata|metadata section]] at the top of each post: tags, title, subtitle, categories, layouts, date, and any others that the user cares to add.

 ![](/attachments/girl-online.png)